 To introduce ideas and techniques of mathematical modelling (deterministic and stochastic) in biology.

-To gain an insight into modelling techniques and principles in gene regulation, virus growth, cancer and physiology; to consolidate basic mathematical techniques used in these approaches, such as ODEs, PDEs, probability theory, branching processes and Markov Chains.
+To gain an insight into modelling techniques and principles in gene regulation, virus growth and cancer; to consolidate basic mathematical techniques used in these approaches, such as ODEs, PDEs, probability theory, branching processes and Markov Chains.

 There is no dedicated text.
 A classic text (only deterministic modelling, I is predominantly ODEs and of more relevance to course, II is PDEs) is Mathematical Biology I & II.
 James Murrey.
 Springer.
 Useful texts for specific topics are: Branching process models of cancer.
 Richard Durrett.
 2015.
-Springer. [https://0-link-springer-com.pugwash.lib.warwick.ac.uk/book/10.1007/978-3-319-16065-8], Mathematical Physiology I: Cellular Physiology and II: Systems physiology.
-James Keener, James Sneyd.
-2009.
-Springer.
-Virus dynamics : mathematical principles of immunology and virology.
+Springer. [https://0-link-springer-com.pugwash.lib.warwick.ac.uk/book/10.1007/978-3-319-16065-8], Virus dynamics : mathematical principles of immunology and virology.
 Martin Nowak and Robert May.
 2000.
 OUP, Methods and Models in Mathematical Biology, Müller, Johannes, Kuttler, Christina, Lecture Notes in Mathematical Modelling in the Life Sciences, Springer.
 ISBN 978-3-642-27251-6.